 Even when Whedon was working for a successful company, he had no problem voicing his opinions.
 After he made comments about the lack of female fronted superhero films - especially at Marvel, who hired him to direct The Avengers - people pointed out to him that the upcoming Captain Marvel film would be starring a woman.

 Whedon replied, "Honestly, you know, Guardians [of the Galaxy] might have helped it, just because that was outside what was considered to be their box...
 Well, let’s put it this way: If a raccoon can carry a movie, then they believe maybe even a woman can."

-#98 on The Most Rewatchable Moviessee more on Guardians of the Galaxy
+#13 on The Best 3D Filmssee more on Guardians of the Galaxy

 When the first clips from the Chris Pratt-led Jurassic World were released, feminist blog The Mary Sue tweeted out: "We’re too busy fanning ourselves to talk more about Chris Pratt in this #JurassicWorld clip."
 Whedon retweeted with a sassy, "…and I'm too busy wishing this clip wasn't 70's [sic] era sexist.
 She's a stiff, he's a life-force - really?
 Still?"

 He later admitted that he regretted coming in hot about Jurassic World, but didn't say that he was wrong.
 "I forgot that I don’t do that because I was frustrated.
 I felt like I was seeing something that was problematic.
 What I said is pretty clear, but I think it was the wrong venue for me to be saying that.
 That’s dinner party conversation."